boblzsurvivor-wq/Alliance-Information/pages/members.md

 Members must:

 - Be respectful
+- Support a positive environment
-- Avoid conflict
+- Avoid unnecessary conflict

+This is a team — not just a group of players.

+---

+## FLEXIBILITY

+We understand:

+- Real life comes first
-- Represent the alliance well
+- Not everyone can participate all the time

+Consistency matters more than perfection.

 ---